-With Christmas less than 2 weeks away, most of us are getting into the Christmas spirit.
+With Christmas not far away, most of us are getting into the Christmas spirit.
 Regardless of age, culture or religion, it is a great opportunity for many of us to spend time with family and loved ones.
 But this isn’t always possible for everyone.

 “More than 200,000 elderly people in the UK will be alone at Christmas this year.”

-Labelled as the “loneliest time of year”, it is apparent that not everyone will be looking forward to the festive season with the ultimate Christmas spirit.
+Labelled for some as the “loneliest time of year”, it is apparent that not everyone will be looking forward to the festive season with the ultimate Christmas spirit.

-Having constant interaction and someone to talk to is very important. at Trinity, we offer a personal, trusted and caring service, providing heartfelt care that is tailored to your needs.
+Having constant interaction and someone to talk to is very important.
+At Trinity, we offer a personal, trusted and caring service, providing heartfelt companionship that is tailored to your needs.
 Regardless of what you need help with, we will always offer a friendly face with a warmth that is needed in everyone’s lives.

 If you are considering companionship over the Christmas period or would like to speak to us regarding our ‘outstanding rated’ home care services, then get in touch now.

 Nobody should ever feel alone, and we’re here to help you this Christmas.
-Call us today with no obligation to discuss your home care needs.
+Call us today on 020 4530 8756 with no obligation to discuss your home care needs.